microsoft/DeepDevDocs/tutorials/00 - Basics/02-rate-limits.md

 # Request rate limits

-During private preview, requests sent to Microsoft DeepDev API are rate limited based on your API key.
+Requests sent to Microsoft DeepDev API are rate limited based on your API key.

-The exact rates are as follows
+During private preview, the rate limits are as follows

 | Time frame | Limit |
 | ---------- | ----- |